Discover the best EDI solutions at edi2xml.com. Streamline your B2B communication with our expert-managed, on-premises, and web EDI services.

 • OFTP2 (Odette File Transfer Protocol version 2) is a secure file transfer protocol primarily used in the automotive industry for exchanging electronic data interchange (EDI) messages.
 It’s an advanced version of the OFTP protocol, designed to operate securely over the internet, offering features like data compression, file encryption, and digital certificate exchange for enhanced security.

 • HTTP‑based APIs is an Application Programming Interface (API) that uses the Hypertext Transfer Protocol (HTTP) to facilitate communication between clients and servers.
-It allows applications to exchange data or request services from a server over the internet.
+It allows applications to exchange data or request services from a server over the Internet.

 • VAN (Value-Added Network) it’s a secure, third-party service that facilitates the exchange of electronic data interchange (EDI) documents between businesses.
 VANs act as intermediaries, ensuring secure and efficient communication between trading partners.